williamumboh/comp30026-2025/intro-tm.md

 ::: {prf:example} while loop

 Here is an example of a TM that never halts on any input.
-The TM simply moves the tape head to the right forever.
+The TM simply moves the tape head to the left forever.
+Note that moving the tape head to the left when its already at the start of the tape means it stays at the start of the tape.

 :::::: {figure width=100px} ./tm-non-halting.png